driesvints/driesvints.com/source/blog/getting-started-with-dotfiles.md

 ### Mackup

-Now we've talked about our OS X preferences and restoring our apps & tools but what about our application preferences?
+Now we've talked about our macOS preferences and restoring our apps & tools but what about our application preferences?
 How are we going to make sure we can restore those if we need to re-install our Mac?

 Meet [Mackup](https://github.com/lra/mackup).
 Mackup is a tool which backups your app preferences to a storage of your choice.
 By default it's Dropbox but you can easily use Google Drive, iCloud or any other synced folder you want.
 What it does is that it copies the settings from your `~/Library` folder and symlinks them from the storage folder.
 That way your settings stay consistent across devices.
 It's also very handy to restore your application's settings.
 Simply install your synced folder, Mackup first and then `mackup restore` to restore your settings.